Dubai International Financial Centre, Dubai, United Arab Emirates

 The Park Avenue district bounds the eastern edge of the site and has five major plots, with a mix of office, residential and hotel uses.
 This district is characterised by its extensive landscaping, which will set the freestanding taller buildings in a picturesque park environment.

-Generally, the buildings here will be denser than elsewhere in the plan and be up to 50 storeys, the aim being to create a dynamic composition of towers that become taller towards the south (in accordance with the principles of Feng Shui) and provide a landmark for the development when viewed from the World Trade Centre.
+Generally, the buildings here are denser than elsewhere in the plan and be up to 50 storeys, the aim being to create a dynamic composition of towers that become taller towards the south (in accordance with the principles of Feng Shui) and provide a landmark for the development when viewed from the World Trade Centre.

 The main boulevard extends south but broadens out onto the first of two major lakes that define the southern border of the Park Boulevard district.
 The master plan attempts to fuse the boulevard's formal plazas and tree-lined avenues with the more informal, heavily landscaped parkland of the Park Avenue district.
 The dominant elements in 'Central Park' are the water framing the proposed office and the residential towers reflected in the water.

-The spaces will feature newly planted trees, timber pergolas and pools, and serve as a lively and vibrant gathering place with several cafes, restaurants and bars.
+The spaces feature newly planted trees, timber pergolas and pools, and serve as a lively and vibrant gathering place with several cafes, restaurants and bars.

 The buildings then gradually rise in height towards the southern edge of the site, with the tallest towers adjacent to the Central Park.
 The buildings along the boulevard are much more regular in height, as they formally define the ceremonial view 'corridor', while the buildings around the Gate Building are maintained at around seven storeys so as to preserve the dominance of the arch.